-Days 2, 3 November 1-2, 2021 Casablanca: "Cosmopolítan & Complex"
+Days 1, 2 Arrival into Casablanca (CMN) Casablanca: "Cosmopolitan & Complex"

 The metropolis of Casablanca, Morocco's largest city (est. 3.7 million), business and financial center, and once home to the largest port in Africa (recently ceded to Tangier's Tanger-Med II), is our introduction to al-Maghrib ("Morocco" in Arabic-literally, the place where the sun sets).
 This Bogart and Bergman mythologized city wraps commercialism and cosmopolitanism around a prevailing core of history and tradition.
 European, African, Islamic, and Arab, "Casa" is a revealing microcosm of the complex and often conflicting forces shaping modern-day Morocco.